Number of characteristic polynomials of matrices with bounded height

 \section{Acknowledgements}

 The authors would like to thank Lior Bary-Soroker for very useful discussions and for informing them about the work of Pham and Xu~\cite{PhXu}.

-During the preparation of this work L.~M. was partially supported by the Austrian Science Fund FWF Projects F 5506, which is part of the Special Research Program ``Quasi-Monte Carlo Methods: Theory and Applications'' and by NRDI (National Research Development and Innovation Office, Hungary) grant FK142960, and I.~S. by the Australian Research Council Grants DP230100530 and DP230100534.
+During the preparation of this work L.~M. was partially supported by NRDI (National Research Development and Innovation Office, Hungary) grant FK142960, and by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences; and I.~S. by the Australian Research Council Grants DP230100530 and DP230100534.